 The Hearing Section process is quasi-judicial, and there is an ethical wall between all SFMTA divisions and the Hearing Section.
-The Hearing Section has clear policies that disallow staff from discussing hearings with the Hearing Section.
+The Hearing Section has clear policies, which are taken very seriously, that disallow staff from discussing hearings with the Hearing Section.